skydive-project/skydive/doc/content/getting-started/install.md

 Processes are bound to 127.0.0.1 by default, you can explicitly change binding address with "listen: 0.0.0.0:port" in the proper configuration sections.

+User can add host metadata to specify an extra host information in "agent.metadata" configuration section.
+All the key value pairs given under this configuration section will be added to host metadata.

 See the full list of configuration parameters in the sample configuration file [etc/skydive.yml.default](etc/skydive.yml.default).